LKSkywalker85/ha-addressable-led-controller/README.md

 - The ESP keeps full control of the LED strip logic
 - Easily extendable with new effects and behaviors

+When I uploaded the code some things were not a 100% right, ans some adjustments had to be made due tue ESO Home Builder updates!
+But now this file attatched should be save to use and even gives you to values in HA.
+Direction of the stripe as well as number of the LED's in the physical stripe!

 ## Example